QMeqGR/qm-maxima/README.txt

 1.5 Tensor products
 ===================

-Tensor products are represented as lists in the qm package.
+Tensor products are represented as lists in the ‘qm’ package.
 The ket tensor product ‘|z+,z+>’ could be represented as ‘ket([u,d])’, for example, and the bra tensor product ‘<a,b|’ is represented as ‘bra([a,b])’ for states ‘a’ and ‘b’.
+For a tensor product where the identity is one of the elements of the product, substitute the string ‘Id’ in the ket or bra at the desired location.
+See the examples below for the use of the identity in tensor products.

  -- Function: tpket ([k_{1}, k_{2}, ...])
      ‘tpket’ produces a tensor product of kets ‘k_{i}’.
 All of the